2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 This project is to develop a script to download the Hong Kong Geo-referenced Public Facility Data [1] automatically.
 At the time of writing this document, there are total 79 csv data such as Cycling Sites, Hoilday Camps and Performing Venus.

+After downloaded all the csv file, you can run the getPubFacility_GeoJSON_with_CACODE.py (in scripts folder) to combine all the public facility data in one GeoJSON file which with correct constituency area (CACODE property)

 ##About the download process

 When the user clicks the download data button, a popup window will then be shown and the user is required to